 Understanding Northern Ireland’s ‘Troubles’

-More than twenty years after the Good Friday Agreement was signed, the region offers lessons about the challenges that remain after a conflict ends.
+More than twenty years after the Good Friday Agreement was signed, challenges remain for Catholics and Protestants in Northern Ireland long after the conflict ended.

 Between the late 1960s and the late 1990s, a violent struggle engulfed Northern Ireland.
 Shootings, bombings, and assassinations were commonplace as people—divided along religious and political lines—battled over the future of the region and whether it would remain part of the United Kingdom or split away and reunite with the Republic of Ireland.

 More than 3,500 people died during those decades of conflict known as the Troubles.
-And though this period largely ended with a peace deal in 1998, many of Northern Ireland’s Catholics and Protestants continue to live mostly separate lives.
+And though the period largely ended with a peace deal in 1998, many of Northern Ireland’s Catholics and Protestants continue to live mostly separate lives.
 More than 90 percent of children go to schools segregated by religion, and some neighborhoods remain physically divided.
-Nearly one hundred barriers, including so-called peace walls, still cross cut the capital, Belfast.
+Nearly one hundred barriers [PDF], including so-called peace walls, still crosscut the capital, Belfast.

 Like many conflicts, Northern Ireland’s Troubles have a long history tied up in religion, ethnicity, and politics—seeds planted centuries ago when British Protestants first subjugated Ireland’s native Catholic population.

-In Northern Ireland, British Protestants made up the majority of the population and held most of the region’s political power.
+In Northern Ireland, British Protestants made up most of the population and held most of the region’s political power.
 (Meanwhile, the Republic of Ireland was and remains predominantly Catholic.)
-In the 1960s, Northern Ireland’s Catholic minority was frustrated over issues like unequal access to housing and jobs; this discontent led to a civil rights movement, which the mostly Protestant police violently suppressed.
+In the 1960s, Northern Ireland’s Catholic minority was frustrated over issues like unequal access to housing and jobs; that discontent led to a civil rights movement, which the mostly Protestant police violently suppressed.
 In 1969, the British also deployed their military to quell the unrest.
-The situation proved a tinder box that quickly exploded.
+The situation proved a tinderbox that quickly exploded.

 People were divided not just by their faith and culture but also by their desires for Northern Ireland’s political future.
 Catholics mainly identified as pro-Irish and nationalist; they wanted Northern Ireland to unite with the Republic of Ireland.
 Protestants largely called themselves pro-British and unionist; they vehemently opposed leaving the United Kingdom.

-These disagreements erupted into terrorism.
+Those disagreements erupted into terrorism.
 Extreme factions of both communities bombed city centers and assassinated members of rival groups.
-Paramilitaries—groups that function like a military but aren’t formally part of a country’s armed forces—were responsible for much of the violence during these years.
+Paramilitaries—groups that function like a military but aren’t formally part of a country’s armed forces—were responsible for much of the violence during those years.
 For three decades, explosions, shootings, and terror plagued Northern Ireland and spilled into the Republic of Ireland and England.

 By the 1990s, the situation was changing.
 A paramilitary group called the provisional Irish Republican Army (IRA) had long tried to reunite Northern Ireland and the Republic of Ireland by force.
 But after many years of conflict, it was rethinking its commitment to violence.
 Weary of fighting, many in the group began seeking a way to enter politics and pursue their objectives by working within the system.